Article 2 of 4

 However, at the labour ward there are also specialist doctors on hand to help you and your baby if problems develop during labour, or you have pre-existing conditions or risk factors that mean you need extra care.

 Obstetricians are doctors who are specialists in pregnancy and birth where there are complications, for example if you need to have a c-section or assisted birth.

 Anaesthetists are responsible for setting up epidurals and giving anaesthetics for caesarean sections or assisted births.

 Neonatologists specialise in looking after newborn babies who need extra care.

 You’re unlikely to know the midwives who look after you during labour, but this will vary between different maternity units in different hospitals.

-If you’re at increased risk of complications you’re likely to be recommended to give birth in a labour ward, where doctors and medical equipment will be to hand.
+If you’re at increased risk of complications you’re likely to be recommended to give birth in a labour ward, where doctors and medical equipment will be available if you need it.